Francis Laid To Rest As 400,000 Mourn Pope with An Open Heart - UrduPoint

 Francis Laid To Rest As 400,000 Mourn Pope 'with An Open Heart'

-Rome, (APP - UrduPoint / Pakistan Point News - 26th Apr, 2025) Pope Francis was laid to rest in Rome Saturday after a Vatican funeral for the "pope among the people" attended by hundreds of thousands of mourners and world leaders including US President Donald Trump.
+Rome, (APP - UrduPoint / Pakistan Point News - 26th Apr, 2025) Hundreds of thousands of mourners joined world leaders, including US President Donald Trump, to bid farewell Saturday to Pope Francis, a champion of the poor who strived to forge a more compassionate Catholic church.

-Around 400,000 people packed St Peter's Square and lined the streets in Rome to say goodbye to the Argentine pontiff, a champion of the poor who had led the world's 1.4 billion Catholics since 2013.
+The Vatican said 400,000 people packed St Peter's Square and lined the streets of Rome for the funeral of the first Latin American leader of the world's 1.4 billion Catholics.

-After a solemn funeral in front of hushed crowds, Francis's plain wooden coffin -- a testament to a life of humility -- was driven slowly to Rome's Santa Maria Maggiore church, where he will be interred in a private ceremony.
+After a solemn funeral, the Argentine pontiff's plain wooden coffin -- a testament to a life of humility -- was driven slowly to Rome's Santa Maria Maggiore church, where he was interred in a private ceremony.

+Cardinals marked his coffin with red wax seals before it was lowered into a tomb set inside an alcove, according to images released by the Vatican.

-Guatemalan Maria Vicente, 52, holding a rosary in her hands, cried as she watched the coffin being carried into Santa Maria Maggiore, the pope's favourite Rome church.
+Guatemalan Maria Vicente, 52, holding a rosary, cried as she watched the coffin being carried into Santa Maria Maggiore, the pope's favourite Roman church.

 Fourteen white-gloved pallbearers carried the coffin into the church, as children placed baskets of flowers at the altar and a choir sang prayers.

-The marble tomb of the Catholic Church's first Latin American leader is inscribed with just one word: "Franciscus", his name in Latin.
+The marble tomb is inscribed with just one word: "Franciscus", his papal name in Latin.

-More than 50 heads of state were present at the funeral, including Trump -- who met several world leaders in a corner of the basilica beforehand, notably Ukraine's Volodymyr Zelensky, in their first face-to-face since their Oval Office clash in February.s
+Trump was among more than 50 heads of state at the funeral.
+He met several world leaders in a corner of the St Peter's basilica before, notably Ukraine's President Volodymyr Zelensky, in their first face-to-face meeting since their Oval Office clash in February.

 - 'An open heart' -

-Francis, who died on Monday aged 88, was "a pope among the people, with an open heart", who strove for a more compassionate, open-minded Catholic Church, Cardinal Giovanni Battista Re said in his homily.
+Francis, who died on Monday aged 88, was "a pope among the people, with an open heart", who strove for a more compassionate, open-minded Catholic Church, said Cardinal Giovanni Battista Re who led the service.

 There was applause from the masses gathered under bright blue skies as he hailed the pope's "conviction that the Church is a home for all, a home with its doors always open".

-Francis sought to steer the centuries-old Church into a more inclusive direction during his 12-year papacy, and his death prompted a global outpouring of emotion.
+Francis sought to steer the Church into a more inclusive direction during his 12-year-long papacy, and his death prompted a global outpouring of emotion.

 Maria Mrula, 28, a student from Germany, said she drove 16 hours to be at the funeral.